Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Receive the Togepi Coin from Villicilli!_

-After defeating Villicilli in the GR Castle, he will give you the coin.
+* After defeating Villicilli in the GR Castle, he'll give you the coin.

 ***